hgmnz/practiceovertheory/source/_posts/2011-09-07-you-should-work-for-these-guys.markdown

 ### The stack

-Rails 3.1, Backbone.js, Coffeescript, PostgreSQL, Cucumber, RSpec and Jasmine.
+Rails 3.1, Backbone.js, Coffeescript, faye, PostgreSQL, Cucumber, RSpec and Jasmine.

 ### The process